anmolter/sql/Section3_update.md

 The most common logical expressions are conditional statements (aka if...else statements).
 SQL Server uses the CASE syntax for conditional statements.

-CASE 'name of a column to be checked or can be left blank' WHEN 'condition to be checked'
+CASE 'name of a column to be checked or can be left blank'

+WHEN 'condition to be checked'

-THEN 'what to do if condition is true'
+THEN 'what to do if condition is true

 ELSE 'what to do if condition is false, this is optional, if no else option is specified, cells where the condition is false will be set to NULL'

 END

 You can use multiple WHEN ...
 THEN... statements.